 Please read with your child every day to develop their blending, decoding and fluency skills.
 We ask that you record this in their reading log book by writing a positive comment about your child’s reading.

-Here is a video from Caroline Bishop, EYFS phase leader, demonstrating how to support your child with reading at home and showing the importance of re-reading for fluency.
+Here is a video from Caroline Kelly, EYFS phase leader, demonstrating how to support your child with reading at home and showing the importance of re-reading for fluency.

 As children progress beyond phase 5 phonics, they move onto our book band scheme so that they can continue to progress in their decoding, fluency and comprehension skills and become avid, expert readers.